TheDataAreClean/cube/content/blog/the-ken/2021-12-08-niti-byjus/index.md

 ---
-title: 'Up in the air: The vague Byju’s-NITI Aayog stab at public edtech'
+title: "Up in the air: The vague Byju’s-NITI Aayog stab at public edtech"
-subtitle: 'Byju’s big bang entry into the public sector comes via a headline-making partnership with NITI Aayog that promises free educational resources.
-But without inputs from on-ground stakeholders, the programme is seeing a serious mismatch between Byju’s content offerings and the realities of a post-pandemic learning gap.'
+subtitle:
 author: Arpit Arora
-excerpt: 'Byju’s big bang entry into the public sector comes via a headline-making partnership with NITI Aayog that promises free educational resources.
-But without inputs from on-ground stakeholders, the programme is seeing a serious mismatch between Byju’s content offerings and the realities of a post-pandemic learning gap.'
+excerpt: "Byju’s big bang entry into the public sector comes via a headline-making partnership with NITI Aayog that promises free educational resources.
+But without inputs from on-ground stakeholders, the programme is seeing a serious mismatch between Byju’s content offerings and the realities of a post-pandemic learning gap."
 categories:
 - Education
 date: "2021-12-08"